WFP-Doobelepers/wangshengfp.org/content/faq/baizhu.md

 This Constellation adds negligible damage and a decent amount of healing.
 The most important part of this Constellation is that it adds an extra instance of Dendro application every 5s.
 This extra Dendro application can be very helpful for reaction teams that rely heavily on Baizhu for Dendro application.
 This Constellation seems to not have a requirement to trigger besides dealing damage to enemies, and seems to just activate whenever Baizhu is on the team.
 The ability to apply extra Dendro without taking any extra field time makes this Constellation pretty decent in certain teams with characters that need to stay on-field for longer durations, such as Cyno.

+*Team Aggravate DPS Increase from C0: 2.73%* |
-*DPS Increase from C1: 32.72%*
+*Team Aggravate DPS Increase from C1: 1.48%*

-*DPS Increase from C0: 45.73%*
+*Team Bloom DPS Increase from C0: 3.80%* |
+*Team Bloom DPS Increase from C1: 3.37%*

-*Total Team Healing Increase from C1: 43%* *Single-Target Healing Increase from C1: 13.6%*
+*Total Team Healing Increase from C0: 43%* |

-*Total Team Healing Increase from C0: 43%* *Single-Target Healing Increase from C0: 13.6%*
+*Total Team Healing Increase from C1: 43%*

+*Single Target Increase from C0: 13.6%* |
+*Single Target Increase from C1: 13.6%*

 *Rating: 3/5*